okkokko10/Opencomputer/ideas.md

 They are contained in AbstractContainer. when an abstract container is empty, it does not contain air, but something else. fluid storage grows dynamically?
 How to deal with?
 Permanently add a slot to Stored when needed?
+Unmanaged drive's performance seems faster? inconclusive. if using multiple files, seeking while changing through them would be slow.

+Hmm, rethinking Lock?

+ItemHashes
+1-bit modID hash,
+1-byte bitmask of the existence of letters in the name. abcd  8 efgh  2 ijkl  39 mnop  40 qrs   5 tuvw  67
+  xy z_ 1
+  possibly do a calculation of what letters most often appear with other letters, and group them together.
+1-byte sum of chars.
+1-byte meta (does it need a whole bit?) label letter 1-byte bitmask     -- the 0000 0000 might be underused. maybe items whose label is the same as their name? that might complicate calculation, though.
+1-byte: itemdata hash first byte
+6 bytes
+meta's most significant bit could encode whether there's been a hash collision